Menes

-The identity of Menes is the subject of ongoing debate, although mainstream Egyptological consensus identifies Menes with the Naqada III ruler Narmer or First Dynasty pharaoh Hor-Aha.
-Both pharaohs are credited with the unification of Egypt to different degrees by various authorities.
+The identity of Menes is the subject of ongoing debate, although mainstream Egyptological consensus inconclusively identifies Menes with the Naqada III ruler Narmer or his successor, the First Dynasty pharaoh Hor-Aha.

 Name and identity

-The commonly-used name Menes derives from Manetho, an Egyptian historian and priest who lived during the Ptolemaic Kingdom.
+The name Menes is first documented in the work of Manetho, an Egyptian historian and priest of the relatively late Ptolemaic period.
 Manetho noted the name in Greek as Μήνης (transliterated: Mênês).
-An alternative Greek form, Μιν (transliterated: Min), was cited by the fifth-century-BC historian Herodotus, but this variant is no longer accepted; it appears to have been the result of contamination from the name of the god Min.
+An alternative Greek form, Μιν (transliterated: Min), was cited by the fifth-century-BC historian Herodotus, but this variant appears to be unrelated, the result of contamination from the name of the god Min.
 The Egyptian form, mnj, is taken from the Turin and Abydos King Lists, which are dated to the Nineteenth Dynasty, whose pronunciation has been reconstructed as */maˈnij/.
 By the early New Kingdom, changes in the Egyptian language meant his name was already pronounced */maˈneʔ/.
 The name mnj means "He who endures", which, I.E.S.
 Edwards (1971) suggests, may have been coined as "a mere descriptive epithet denoting a semi-legendary hero [...] whose name had been lost".
-Rather than a particular person, the name may conceal collectively the Naqada III rulers: Ka, Scorpion II and Narmer.
+Alternatively, the name may conceal the collective identity of the Naqada III rulers: Ka, Scorpion II and Narmer, or may simply refer to a functional leadership role.